davyderoeck/PPALM/README.md

 The actual stages already included are:
 1. **Prepare**: Stage needed to figure out the solution name from the artifact, as we want this pipeline as dynamic as possible.
 This stage contains only 1 step and this only Step is:
     1. Get Solution Zip FileName (Inline)
-1. **Buld**: Stage needed to convert the initial unmanaged solution into a managed solution.
+1. **Build**: Stage needed to convert the initial unmanaged solution into a managed solution.
 It will been using a *build* or *staging* environment only used to convert unmanaged into managed solution.
 This stage contains the following 9 steps:
     1. Power Platform Tool Installer
     1. Power Platform Delete Solution
     1. Power Platform Import Solution